themorlan/openREM/docs/install_windows.rst

 DCMTK
 -----

+.. admonition:: What is DCMTK for?

+    The DCMTK binary files are used to import dose summary files from older Toshiba CT scanners that are not able to create DICOM Radiation Dose Structured Reports (see :ref:`toshiba_legacy_imports`).
+If you don't need to do this then you can skip the installation of the DCMTK.

 Download from https://dcmtk.org/dcmtk.php.en - look for the ``DCMTK executable binaries`` section, and download the 64 bit DLL build for Windows.